 Table of Contents

-These sedatives seemed like the perfect answer to benzodiazepine medications, working in almost the same way as benzos do in terms of how they alter the brain, but with a significantly lower risk of dependency and other adverse effects.
+These sedatives seemed like the perfect answer to benzodiazepine medications, working in almost the same way as benzos do in how they alter the brain; but with a significantly lower risk of dependency and other adverse effects.

-In fact, z drugs were so heavily embraced as the safe alternative to benzos that, according to the FDA, there were about three million people taking Lunesta in 2013, and as of 2016, Ambien was ranked among the top 20 most prescribed drugs in the country.
+In fact, z drugs were so heavily embraced as the safe alternative to benzos that, according to the U.S. Food and Drug Administration (FDA), there were about three million people taking Lunesta in 2013.
+Ambien was ranked among the top 20 most prescribed drugs in the country in 2016.

 Ironically, it’s the common association of non-benzodiazepine sedatives as the “safe” option when it comes to treating insomnia and other sleep disorders that make them dangerously easy to misuse to the point of physical and psychological dependence and significant potential harm.

-More than 21 million Americans have reported as having abused non-benzo prescription sedatives at least once in their lives, often overlook concerning side effects of many sedatives, such as depression, general disorientation, sleep-walking, sleep-eating, even sleep-driving in some cases, as well as significant memory loss.
+More than 21 million Americans have reported as having abused non-benzo prescription sedatives at least once in their lives.
+They often overlook concerning side effects of many sedatives, such as depression, general disorientation, sleep-walking, sleep-eating, even sleep-driving in some cases, as well as significant memory loss.

-Many people will abuse these sedatives recreationally, mixing them with alcohol and other substances, using them to come down from amphetamine highs, or even just forcing themselves to stay awake in order to achieve hallucinatory effects.
+Many people will abuse these sedatives recreationally, mixing them with alcohol and other substances.
+Some even use them to come down from amphetamine highs, or even just to force themselves to stay awake to achieve hallucinatory effects.

-But even to people who are, initially at least, taking these sedatives for their intended purpose, they still pose a substantial risk, in part because the majority of them are only meant to be used for a short period of time.
-Ambien has a short treatment period of 1 to 2 weeks or less.
-Per FDA recommendation, doctors should prescribe the lowest dosage of Ambien as a safety measure as well as monitor patients for any physical and psychological changes, especially beyond the intended treatment period.
+But even to people who are, initially at least, taking these sedatives for their intended purpose, they still pose a substantial risk because the majority of them are only meant to be used for a short time.
+Ambien is medically recommended to be taken as five pills a week for 12 weeks at the lowest effective dose, and Lunesta for only up to 10 days, at a strictly controlled dose.

 The reason for these limitations is that people can find themselves building up a tolerance to z drugs within just days of regular and consistent use.
-And as someone grows to tolerate these sedatives, requiring more to achieve the same effects, they are more likely to readily abuse them, taking larger doses for longer periods of time, since they are considered safe and not carrying any serious consequences.
+As someone grows to tolerate these sedatives, requiring more to achieve the same effects, they are more likely to abuse them, taking larger doses for longer periods, since they are considered safe and not carrying any serious consequences.